Admissions and Aid

 We receive applications from across the world; this guarantees that one of the central values of the Ph.D.
 Program in Urban Education is met—diversity.
 We believe that social and cultural difference is a necessary cornerstone for strong democratic societies and robust intellectual communities.

 Prospective students should also visit the Admissions website for program requirements, application instructions, and deadlines.

 The Ph.D.
 Program in Urban Education has admissions once a year in the Fall.
-Each year the deadline to apply is January 1st for enrollment in the following Fall Semester.

 This year the deadline to apply is December 15th, 2021 for Fall 2022.

 The Open House for this year has passed.
 More information on the next Open House will be posted in Spring 2022.

 Along with your application you will need:

 - No GRE is required

 Tuition and Fees